volodymyrprokopyuk/kotlin-sdp/README.md

   other login pages are not impacted.
 Sharing the access from Internet to a web site between attackers and legit users gives place to DoS attack
 - **Minimize attack surface area**.
-Asses risks introduced by a new feature, then adapt feature design and define security constols to minimize the attack surface area.
-Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interfdace to reduce the attack surface area
+Asses risks introduced by a new feature, then adapt feature design and define security controls to minimize the attack surface area.
+Example: a search function of an online help feature may be vulnerable to a SQL injection attack; expose the feature only to authorized users, use data validation and escaping, or eliminate search function from the feature design by providing a better structured user interface to reduce the attack surface area
-- **Psychological acceptablity**.
+- **Psychological acceptability**.
 Security controls should not make resources more difficult to access than if the security controls were not present.
 The more user friendly the interface is, the less likely a user will make a mistake when configuring and using a security control and expose the system to security breaches.
-Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromize the system
+Error messages should be descriptive and actionable but not convey unnecessary design details that may be used to compromise the system
 - **Do not trust services**.
-Do not assume that third party partners have the same or highter security policies then yours.
+Do not assume that third party partners have the same or higher security policies then yours.
 Put necessary security controls on third party services
 - **Fix security issues correctly**.
-Once a security issue has been identified, a) understand the root caouse of it and determine the scope of it b) develop a fix for it
+Once a security issue has been identified, a) understand the root cause of it and determine the scope of it b) develop a fix for it
   c) implement required tests for it d) add monitoring and auditing of it
 - **Weakest link**.
 A chain is only as strong as its weakest link.
 Focus on the weakest component in a system

+## Object-oriented design principles (message-passing paradigm)

+- **Uniform metaphor**.
+A system should be designed around a powerful metaphor that can be uniformly applied in all areas.
+Large applications are viewed in the same way as the fundamental units from which the system is built.
+Examples: lists/functions in Scheme, relations/queries in SQL, objects/messages in Smalltalk
+- **Good design**.
+A system should be build with a minimum set of unchangeable parts.
+The unchangeable parts should be as general as possible.
+All parts of a system should be held in a uniform framework with a uniform interface
+- **Modulatiry**.
+No component in a system should depend on the internal details of any other component.
+Component interdependencies in a system should be minimized
+- **Factoring via inheritance**.
+Each component in a system should be defined only in one place.
+Use inheritance to provide well-factored design and avoid repetition.
+Inheritance propagates default behavior through increasingly more specific hierarchy of classes
+- **Classification**.
+Group similar components into class hierarchy to reduce complexity.
+Class abstraction describes a) message protocol that the object recognizes (explicit communication) b) internal state of the object (implicit communication).
+Object is a concrete instance of a class
+- **Objects**.
+Use object-oriented model for storage.
+Objects are created by sending a message to their classes.
+Objects are automatically disposed when they are not needed any more and automatically reclaimed by a GC
+    - **Protocol** (explicit communication) is a set of messages that the object can respond
+    - **State** (implicit communication) defines object-specific response to a message.
+All access to the internal state of an object is exclusively performed via message protocol (message-passing)
+- **Messages**.
+Use message-oriented model for processing.
+Computing should be intrinsic capability of objects that can be uniformly invoked by sending messages.
+Message-passing metaphor decouples the intent (message) from actual execution (method)
+  - **Message** = operation + arguments
+- **Polymorphism**.
+A system should specify only behavior (via message protocol) of objects, not their representation

 ## Description of software feature